 The thermal baths in Budapest are fed by natural hot springs that can create the feeling of enjoying luxury spa treatments from bathing in mineral-rich water.
-Moreover, at the ever-so-popular Széchenyi Baths, you can enjoy no less than 18 pools of varying temperatures, saunas, steam rooms, and massage therapies on-site.
+Moreover, at the ever-so-popular Széchenyi Baths, you can enjoy 18 pools of varying temperatures, saunas, steam rooms, and massage therapies on-site.

 10. Gellért Hill

 Gellért Hill is a prominent landmark of Budapest.
 The hill towers 235 meters above the Danube River.
 A walk-up is rewarded by what I would dub the best panoramic views of the city’s skyline.